synaptics-astra/doc/linux/index.rst

 and OS messages to a terminal emulator running on the host system.
 These messages are useful for determining the status of Astra Machina early in the boot process or when a display is not connected.
 It can also provides useful information during operation.
-The serial console is also needed during the firmware update process.
+The serial console is also needed during the software update process.

 .. _setup_serial_console: